-In 1997, Cloudscape Inc., a start-up in Oakland, California, developed a database engine called JBMS, which was later renamed as Cloudscape.
-From 1999 to 2001, Cloudscape was acquired first by Informix Software, and by IBM, and its name was changed to IBM Cloudscape.
-In 2004, IBM contributed the code to the Apache Software Foundation as Derby.
-In 2005, Derby became a Apache DB subproject.
+In 1997, Cloudscape Inc., a start-up in Oakland, California, developed a database engine called `JBMS`, which was later renamed as `Cloudscape`.
+From 1999 to 2001, Cloudscape was acquired first by Informix Software, and by IBM, and its name was changed to `IBM Cloudscape`.
+In 2004, IBM contributed the code to the Apache Software Foundation as `Derby`.
+The Apache DB project, supported by Apache Software Foundation, aims at creating and maintaining open-sourced, high-quality databases.
+In 2005, Derby exited the incubator and became a Apache DB subproject.

-Foreign key is implemented as one of the CONSTAINT clauses.
-There are two levels of CONSTAINTS, column level and table level.
+Foreign key is implemented as one of the `CONSTRAINT` clauses.
+There are two levels of `CONSTRAINTS`, column level and table level.
 Foreign key constraint in a column level enforces that the values in the column must corresponds to the values in the referenced column marked as primary key or unique key.
 Table level constraint works similarly, but it is for multiple columns.
-Insert, update or delete instructions will be rejected with a statement exception if the foreign key constraint is violated.
+Insert, update or delete instructions will return an error if the foreign key constraint is violated.
 The constraint check can be at statement execution or commit depending on the constraint mode.
-(IMMEDIATE or DEFERRED).

 Derby provides two types of join strategies -- nested loop and hash join.
 Nested loop join is more preferable in most cases.
 Hash join is preferred when inner table values are unique and outer table have many qualifying rows.
 Also, when the system estimates that the amount of memory required for hash join exceeds the amount available, nested loop will be used.